-The benchmarks were chosen because they represented significant turning points in economic policy, were useful for purposes of international comparison, or for contingent reasons of statistical availability.
-1890 was the starting point because it was the first year for which sectoral estimates were feasible.
-1913 is a significant point for international comparison, as the last normal year before a world conflict.
-1933 is by far the best documented prewar year and was investigated in detail by Ou (1947), Liu and Yeh (1965), Chang (1969) and Rawski (1989).
-It would be a bizarre benchmark for most Western countries, as it was the worst year of the world depression, but it was not a depressed year for China, and the 1933 level of per capita income was higher than that of 1952.
-1952 is the starting year for most long-term series of the Chinese statistical office.
-1957 is also a useful turning point.
-Before that, policy had concentrated on agrarian reform, and inauguration of a planned economy.
-Thereafter, came a quick and drastic collectivisation of agriculture, elimination of private industrial enterprise, the turbulence of the Great Leap Forward and the collapse of the Chinese statistical system.
-1978 is another major turning point.
-Policies changed drastically and growth accelerated a good deal whatever measures are used.
-1987 is important as a weighting year because of the availability of detailed and sophisticated input-output tables for that year, which throw more light on the structure of the economy than any other source.
-1994 is the latest year for which figures were available for industry.
-The GDP estimate for 1995 is provisional.
+These years are shown because they represent significant turning points in economic policy, are useful for purposes of international comparison, or for contingent reasons of statistical availability. is The first year for which sectoral estimates were feasible is 1890, while 1913 is a significant point for international comparison as the last normal year before a world conflict.
+By far the best documented prewar year is 1933 and it was investigated in detail by Ou (1947), Liu and Yeh (1965), Chang (1969) and Rawski (1989).
+It was the worst year of the world depression, but it was not a depressed year for China.
+The 1933 level of per capita income was higher than that of 1952, which is the starting year for most long-term series of the Chinese statistical office.